sav-che/TL-2/Authors/Schrenk (Schrenck), Alexander Gustav von {std. Schrenk}.md

-> [!cite] BHL link: this entry starts at [page 333](https://www.biodiversitylibrary.org/item/104077#page/347/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 333](https://www.biodiversitylibrary.org/page/33333472) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Schrenk \[Schrenck\], Alexander Gustav von (1816-1876), Baltic-German botanist; studied in Dorpat (Tartu) 1834-1837; traveller-botanist for the St. Petersburg botanical garden 1837-1844, in the arctic Ural, Lapponia and northern Finland, the Songarian Steppes and other parts of Central Asia; lecturer at the University of Dorpat 1846-1876. (*Schrenk*).
+Schrenk \[Schrenck\], Alexander Gustav von (1816-1876), Baltic-German botanist; studied in Dorpat (Tartu) 1834-1837; traveller-botanist for the St. Petersburg botanical garden 1837-1844, in the arctic Ural, Lapponia and northern Finland, the Songarian Steppes and other parts of Central Asia; lecturer at the University of Dorpat 1846-1876.
+**Abbreviated name**: *Schrenk*

 #### Herbarium and types